9iui/Terraform-/README.md

 1. `example-01`: A Terraform project to create a vitual network, subnet, security group and virtual machine .
 2. `example-02`: A Terraform project that creates a vm and automatically install

+## Explanaition of the differnt scripts and files which i have

+- `data.tpl` -firt script which i tried using to install docker -`data2.pl` - the actuall script that executes and runs the docker on the vm
+- `toly.tf` - this is my docker file